 A few places in the Deland area (north of Orlando) have boats for rent.
 Holly Bluff Marina is the one we visited, I believe.
 The houseboats are big and comfortable.
 Some of them have slides which the kids (big and small) would enjoy.
 You pay for the fuel yourself, and these days I imagine you could spend quite a bit on that if you planned to travel very far.

 But you wouldn’t have to do much traveling.
 Being on a houseboat is like camping on the water.
-Nearby Blue Springs is fun to explore and has a swimming area.
+Blue Springs is fun to explore and has a swimming area.
 If you go at the cooler time of year you may even see manatees congregating at the Springs.
 Even if not, you will most likely encounter them on the river.
-And Lake George is just a bit north and it is a big lake which would be fun to explore.
-(I think that is where the picture I used here was taken.)
+And Lake George is farther to the north.

 Renting a houseboat gives you a whole new look at the real Florida up close.
 Some of the bigger boats sleep 8-10 people and you could cut costs by sharing the vacation with friends.
 Remember to bring the bug spray, fishing poles (get a license) and camera!